 On or about June 1, 2023, FISC began to provide preliminary notice of this event to potentially impacted financial institutions while its comprehensive investigation into the event was ongoing.
 On August 14, 2023, FISC provided impacted financial institutions with formal notice of the event and an offer to provide notification services to potentially affected individuals on their behalf and at their direction.
-On or about September 22, 2023, FISC began providing written notice of this event to potentially affected individuals on behalf of certain member banks.
-On September 28, 2023, FISC will continue providing notice to potentially affected individuals, including approximately ninety-seven (97) Maine residents who are affiliated with Crescent Bank, on their behalf.
+On or about September 22, 2023, and September 28, 2023, FISC began providing written notice of this event to potentially affected individuals on behalf of certain member banks.
+On October 4, 2023, FISC will continue providing notice to potentially affected individuals, including approximately ten (10) Maine residents who are affiliated with the above referenced financial institutions on their behalf.